Pawsanie/PySpark_universal_dq_report/README.md

 * -t - Daily or hourly dataset type (daily/hourly).
 * -df - The date you plan to receive the report from (format YYYY-MM-DD).
 * -dt - The date you plan to receive the report to.
 If not specified, it will be today (format YYYY-MM-DD).
+* -pts - The path to safe csv report on HDFS.
+If not specified, it will be users home directory.

 Thank you for showing interest in my work.